 This is one of the best treats to start with.
-Feeding single-ingredient treats allow you to choose the protein that works the best for you, or helps you eliminate possible triggers one by one.
-They make great training treats and are less crumbly than biscuits, so they are great for on-the-go and walks.
+These freeze-dried cod treats are single-ingredient and perfect for dogs with skin issues and sensitivities.
+They make great training treats, so they are great for on-the-go and walks.
 Smaller pieces and crumbs can also be used as meal toppers to encourage healthy eating habits.

 Look for natural chews that are either only one ingredient or are strictly meat-based.
 Bully sticks are the most popular natural chew, but we also recommend trying a variety of options to keep these treats exciting and to prevent your dog from learning how to chew them quicker and quicker each time.